Venafi/ansible-role-venafi/examples/citrix_adc/README.md

       delegate_to: localhost
 ```

-## Create a virtual server on Citrix ADC
+## Step 5: Create a virtual server on Citrix ADC

 Now that HTTP services have been created, Ansible must create a virtual IP address in order to send the external requests to the pool members.
 The following task creates the virtual server and assigns it the virtual IP defined in the variables file, the port, the certificate-key pair and the HTTP services previously created, as well as the round-robin load balancing [method](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing-algorithms.html) which will allow the virtual server to distribute the load between the NGINX servers hosting the application.